EleniPistiloglou/DAAR2/README.md

 The application runs at `localhost:8080`.  <br />
 The address where the elastic search instance is running on has to be specified in application.properties file.
 The default is `http://localhost:9200`.
-To index log messages produced while sending requests, set the file name in logstash.config to `springlogprod.log`, as in the example below, and the path to the project's folder.
+To index log messages produced while sending requests, set the file name in logstash.conf to `springlogprod.log`, as in the example below, and the path to the project's folder.
 ```
 input {
   file {